 As well as the movements and walking abilities, it’s difficult to eat as swallowing becomes a challenge, so when we bring dad out for the day public eating can be hard on all of us, it results in me and Ryan telling dad to “eat slow” or “slow down” etc and me cutting up his food or maybe even feeding him his food.
 He tries his best himself but sometimes he just can’t manage.

-This causes people to stare more and talk about us, at least at this point they realise something is wrong but they are still staring, and sometimes they look at him like he has some sort of mental challenges or something I’m not quite sure, but whatever they are thinking about him they shouldn’t be!
+This causes people to stare more and talk about us, at least at this point they realize something is wrong but they are still staring, and sometimes they look at him like he has some sort of mental challenges or something I’m not quite sure, but whatever they are thinking about him they shouldn’t be!

 To be honest this has to be one of the hardest blogs to sit and write as its difficult to remember everything that has happened, there’s been issues with dads temper and attitude.
 There’s been issues with his medical condition and the deterioration and what it leads to in the future.
 His weight loss has been up and down we have to buy new cloths on a regular basis, simple tasks and daily jobs are difficult and demanding.